WenqiJiang/wenqijiang.github.io/_pages/recruiting.md

   - Systems for retrieval and RAG
 - **Systems for emerging workloads** (topics evolve over time)

 Feel free to check out our [publication list](https://wenqijiang.github.io/publications/) to learn more about our research.
-Some representative examples include [RAGO](https://arxiv.org/abs/2503.14649) (systems for ML/RAG), [Chameleon](https://arxiv.org/abs/2310.09949) (hardware/software for ML/vector Search), [PipeRAG](https://www.amazon.science/publications/piperag-fast-retrieval-augmented-generation-via-adaptive-pipeline-parallelism) (efficient ML algorithm).
+Some representative examples include [RAGO](https://arxiv.org/abs/2503.14649) (systems for ML/RAG), [Chameleon](https://arxiv.org/abs/2310.09949) (hardware/software for ML/vector search), [PipeRAG](https://www.amazon.science/publications/piperag-fast-retrieval-augmented-generation-via-adaptive-pipeline-parallelism) (efficient ML algorithm).

 ## What We Offer